Gallery opened: Nov 2001

 This installation was at the Yankee stadium in New York.
 It was stated to have outperformed the previous system, while using less power.
 Whether the power for the compressor was taken into account is not known.

 On one test the system was used in New York City to shout at people in New Jersey across the Hudson river.
 The electrical drive came from an amplifier "utilising two -50 type tubes, or about as much power as some people use in their radio sets in an ordinary sized living room.
 The people on the Jersey side heard every syllable perfectly."
-The Museum Staff are investigating what a "-50 type tube" is, with nothing found so far.
+The "-50 type tube" mentioned is most likely a triode #50 which was common as an audio output tube in American radios from 1928-29.
+Read about it here; where it is dewscribed as a 25W tube. (valve in the UK) Thanks to Torbjörn Forsman from Sweden fot this information.

 Source: Radio News for Jan 1931, p598